George Marsh (architect): Career in London

 In 1946, Marsh moved to London, working for a variety of architects until he joined the practice of Richard Seifert in 1957, becoming a founding partner in the newly formed R. Seifert & Partners a year later.

 Seifert's own early work is typified by Woolworth House of 1955 on London's Marylebone Road.
 Marsh's architectural style was very different and brought a fresh design input to the practice.
 From the time of Marsh's arrival in the late 1950s their work displayed a new-found flamboyance influenced by the Swiss architect Le Corbusier, Brazilian Oscar Niemeyer and the American practice Skidmore, Owings & Merrill.
-Marsh was to be the practice's leading designer throughout the 1960s and early 1970s and worked closely with Richard Seifert on many of his most important buildings including Tolworth Tower, Centre Point and CAA House (originally called Space House) in London, and Alpha Tower in his home city of Birmingham.
+Marsh was to be the practice's leading designer throughout the 1960s and early 1970s and worked closely with Richard Seifert on many of his most important buildings including Tolworth Tower, Centre Point and Space House (formally CAA House) in London, and Alpha Tower in his home city of Birmingham.

 Marsh was elected a fellow of the Royal Institute of British Architects in 1968 and retired from practising architecture in March 1986.